MrKrisKrisu/netcup-api/README.md

 ## Installation

 You can simply install this library using Composer by running `composer require mrkriskrisu/netcup-api`.
-You'll need PHP
+You'll need PHP8.

-8.

 ## Examples